COVID-19 and Austin Peay State University Dual Enrollment

 APSU Student Support Services

-Some student support services have reduced their hours of face-to-face operation or have transitioned to remote assistance.
-Please find the websites of commonly used offices below.
-Each page lists contact information and guidance for accessing these services at this time.
+Please find the websites of commonly used student support services offices below.
+Each page lists contact information and guidance for accessing these services.

 The S.O.S.
 Food Pantry supports Austin Peay State University's students through troubling times by helping fight hunger.
 The campus community supports and supplies the food pantry through donations.
 Students who find themselves in need can fill out the request form (https://www.apsu.edu/volunteer/sos-food-pantry/index.php) and arrange to pick items up at 322 Home Avenue (the Center for Service-Learning & Community Engagement) during hours of operation.
 Students will need their APSU student identification card to receive food.